 Avoid drinking alcohol.
 It may increase your risk of liver damage.

-Using this medication will not prevent you from passing hepatitis.
+Using Pegasys ay not prevent your disease from spreading.
 Follow your doctor's instructions about how to prevent passing the disease to another person.

 Pegasys side effects

 Get emergency medical help if you have signs of an allergic reaction to Pegasys (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).